Balancing Hormones on Your Plate: The Menopause Nutrition Blueprint

 Menopause isn’t a punishment or a failure of willpower.
 It’s a biological renovation.
 The hormonal symphony that carried you through your reproductive years is changing its score.
 Food becomes one of the most tangible ways you can support that transition, not to “fix” your hormones, but to nourish the system that processes them.

-This isn’t a diet.
-It’s a menopause nutrition blueprint: a way of curating your plate so that every meal actually matches what your changing body needs now.
+This isn't a diet.
+It's a menopause nutrition plan — a blueprint for curating your plate so that every meal actually matches what your changing body needs right now, in this hormonal chapter, not the one you were in five years ago.

 📚 Want the big-picture view of what’s changing?
 Start with our guide to the perimenopause transition for a deeper look at hormones and symptoms.

-What Food Can (and Can’t) Do for Menopause Hormones
+What to Eat During Menopause — and What Food Can (and Can't) Do for Your Hormones

 Before we step into the kitchen, a gentle reframe.